Doctors block Belgian murderer's euthanasia

 A Justice Ministry statement said medical confidentiality prevented the doctors, whom it did not identify, from disclosing why they had decided to stop the process.
 Spokeswoman Sieghild Lacoere said the ruling did not mean that prisoners could no longer ask for euthanasia.

-Van Den Bleeken's assisted death would have been the first involving a prisoner since Belgium legalised euthanasia 12 years ago -- one of only a few countries worldwide to have done so.
+Van Den Bleeken's assisted death would have been the first involving a prisoner since Belgium legalized euthanasia 12 years ago -- one of only a few countries worldwide to have done so.

-The convicted serial killer will instead be assessed at a newly opened psychiatric centre in Ghent and potentially then transferred to a centre in the neighbouring Netherlands dealing with long-term prisoners, the ministry said.
+The convicted serial killer will instead be assessed at a newly opened psychiatric center in Ghent and potentially then transferred to a center in the neighboring Netherlands dealing with long-term prisoners, the ministry said.

 Van Den Bleeken, 51, and in prison for nearly 30 years, had complained of a lack of therapy provided for his condition in Belgium.
 He argued he had no prospect of release since he could not overcome his violent sexual impulses, and wanted to die in order to end his mental anguish.

-Belgium has pioneered the legalisation of euthanasia beyond terminal illness to include those suffering unbearable mental pain.
+Belgium has pioneered the legalization of euthanasia beyond terminal illness to include those suffering unbearable mental pain.

 Cases which attracted international attention included the euthanasia of two deaf twins who were in the process of losing their sight, and of a transgender person left in torment by an unsuccessful sex change operation.